awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuration-options-custom.md

           Protocol: email
 ```

-You can find more example snippets using `Fn::GetOptionSetting` at [Adding and Customizing Elastic Beanstalk Environment Resources](environment-resources.md)\.
+You can find more example snippets using `Fn::GetOptionSetting` at [Adding and customizing Elastic Beanstalk environment resources](environment-resources.md)\.